See which programs are perfect for you!

 (UPO offers this program in coordination with the DC Dept. of Behavioral Health.)

-This online program for elementary school students uses the E.P.I.C.
-Virtual Book Club.
+Join the E.P.I.C.
+Book Club for grades K-5— we make reading FUN!
 It helps children with academic enrichment opportunities and their social-emotional wellness.

 Students meet weekly with program aides.
 They learn skills and strategies that help them understand and interpret their emotions.